ambaradan/rocksmarker/README.md

 sudo make install
 ```

-**NOTE:** THE *git checkout stable* command is used to place *git* in the stable branch before cloning, this way the stable version 0.10.2 (recommended) is used, if omitted the compilation will be done from the development branch 0.11.
+**NOTE:** The *git checkout stable* command is used to place *git* in the stable branch before cloning, this way the stable version 0.10.2 (recommended) is used, if omitted the compilation will be done from the development branch 0.11.

 ## Installing Lua 5.1